nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 	        <div class="product-info">
 	            <div class="section-descr">
 	                Forrester predicts that by 2019, the B2B e-Commerce market will be worth $1.1T <br>
 	                compared to the B2C market at $480B.
-Virto Commerce is the best B2B <br>
+Virto Commerce ensures businesses <br>
-	                ecommerce platform with a broad variety of B2B-specific features.
+	                thrive in the market with features specifically tailored for the B2B market.
 	            </div>
 	            <div class="section-actions">
 	                <a href="/try-now" class="button fill">Request demo &amp; trial</a>